GEOG 871

 At a minimum, the Charter should include the following topics and parts:

-• Cover page with prominent title and all necessary information identifying the course, assignment, author, and date.
+• Cover page with a prominent title and all necessary information identifying the course, assignment, author, and date.
 The main title of the document should be "PROJECT CHARTER".
 The Cover Page should also reference "City of Metropolis" and the full project name.
 At the bottom of the Cover Page (right side is best), include the course name and number, assignment number, your name, and date.

 • Table of contents.